-TABLE 2: PASCAL VOC 2007 localization results.
-In each column, we present the category, the numbers of training and test images, the precision rates at EER by the baseline and joint learning algorithms, respectively.

-aeroplane bicycle bird boat bottle bus car cat chair cow diningtable dog horse motorbike person pottedplant sheep sofa train tymonitor average of training images 238 243 330 181 244 186 713 337 445 141 200 421 287 245 2008 245 96 229 261 256 365 of test images 204 239 282 172 212 174 721 322 417 127 190 418 274 222 2007 224 97 223 259 229 351 Baseline 79.7 76.5 70.6 73.7 47.9 74.4 77.8 74.1 52.3 78.3 76.4 73.9 77.6 77.3 76.1 62.0 79.2 75.4 75.9 59.7 71.9 Joint 80.2 79.3 72.6 74.6 57.7 79.3 81.2 75.2 58.0 79.8 77.4 75.7 81.0 79.4 78.6 66.6 79.9 77.1 78.4 70.6 75.1 point changes (e.g., aeroplanes), significant lighting variations (e.g., cats), and partial occlusions and articulations (e.g., people), However, our model is more likely to locate objects with rich textures due to the use of the adopted SIFT-based patch representation.
-Table 2 and Figure 7 show that our model performs better in the classes of aeroplanes, bicycles and horses than in the classes of bottles and chairs, which are easier to identify from their shapes.
+Within-category results.
+For each class, we first evaluate the learned model with the corresponding positive images.
+We measure the performance by the precision rates at EER and present the results from the baseline and joint learning algorithms in Table 2.
+The proposed joint learning algorithm consistently outperforms the baseline method which demonstrates the merits of dictionary update.
+Fig. 7 shows representative saliency maps from each category.
+These results demonstrate that the proposed model is able to handle large scale and viewpoint changes (e.g., aeroplanes), significant lighting variations (e.g., cats), and partial occlusions and articulations (e.g., people), However, our model is more likely to locate objects with rich textures due to the use of the adopted SIFT-based patch representation.
+Table 2 and Fig. 7 show that our model performs better in the classes of aeroplanes, bicycles and horses than in the classes of bottles and chairs.
+This is likely because aeroplanes, bicycles and horses are easier to identify from their shapes.
 In addition, we observe that some saliency models tend to locate other objects that co-occur with the targets in the training images.
 For example, the saliency model for dogs tend to highlight people and cats as well (which can be attributed by the facts that these objects tend to appear in the same training images).
 This fact motivates us to investigate the performance of our model on the negative images.
 More specifically, we are interested in evaluating the saliency models across categories.